giackperetti/aes-php/README.md

 A reimplementation of the *AES* encryption algorithm written in `PHP`.

-The code was written for my high school **Systems and Networks** class.
+The code was written with my classmate *Lorenzo D.* for my high school **Systems and Networks** class.